enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 ### Handlers

 - Handlers are now asynchronous - add the `async` keyword and rename `handlerAsync` to `handler`.
-- You can use `handlerWithLoader` if you need a loader, otherwise use `handler` directly.
+- You can use `handlerWithLoader` if you need a loader, otherwise, use `handler` directly.
-- The 'get' function is now asyncronous, so add an `await` before those functions.
+- The 'get' function is now asynchronous, so add an `await` before those functions.
-- No labelled entities.
+- No labeled entities.

 ### Loaders